-Chemical concentration levels under the RoHS Directive are not calculated as a percentage of the weight of the component article or finished product, but instead as a weight-by-weight percentage of the specific homogenous material in which the chemical is found.
-The ECHA’s EU RoHS FAQ defines homogenous material as “a material with a uniform composition throughout; or a material that consists of a combination of materials, that cannot be disjointed or separated into different materials by mechanical actions such as unscrewing, cutting, crushing, grinding or abrasive processes.”
+Chemical concentration levels under the RoHS Directive are not calculated as a percentage of the weight of the component article or finished product, but instead as a weight-by-weight percentage of the specific homogeneous material in which the chemical is found.
+The European Commission’s EU RoHS FAQ defines homogeneous material as “a material with a uniform composition throughout; or a material that consists of a combination of materials, that cannot be disjointed or separated into different materials by mechanical actions such as unscrewing, cutting, crushing, grinding or abrasive processes.”

-Examples of homogenous materials include plastic covers on computer screens or the copper wire inside a cable.
-Most electrical and electronic equipment consists of many different homogenous materials, and the maximum concentration values are applied to each material individually.
+Examples of homogeneous materials include plastic covers on computer screens or the copper wire inside a cable.
+Most electrical and electronic equipment consists of many different homogeneous materials, and the maximum concentration values are applied to each material individually.

 Article current as of 2020-03-06